ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 For a client to fully participate in STH Pollination, and have this mechanism detect attacks against it, the client must have a way to safely perform Proof Fetching in a privacy preserving manner.
-The client may pollinate STHs it receives without performing Proof Fetching, but we do not consider this option in this section.
+(The client may pollinate STHs it receives without performing Proof Fetching, but we do not consider this option in this section.)

 HTTPS Servers must deploy software (although, as in the case with SCT Feedback this logic can be pre-provided) and commit some configurable amount of disk space to the endeavor.

-Logs must provide access to clients to query proofs in a privacy preserving manner, most likely through DNS.
+Logs (or a third party) must provide access to clients to query proofs in a privacy preserving manner, most likely through DNS.

 Unlike SCT Feedback, the STH Pollination mechanism is not hampered if only a minority of HTTPS servers deploy it.
 However, it makes an assumption that an HTTPS client performs anonymized Proof Fetching (such as the DNS mechanism discussed).
-However, any manner that is anonymous for some (such as clients who use shared DNS services such as a large ISP), may not be anonymous for others.
+Unfotunetly, any manner that is anonymous for some (such as clients who use shared DNS services such as a large ISP), may not be anonymous for others.